Azure-Samples/azure-search-power-skills/Video/VideoIndexer/README.md

 Finally, you will need an indexer that indexes the contents of the container where simplified insights are placed.
 Here's an example of that.
 Notice how in this example we map the ```originalVideoEncodedMetadataPath``` and ```originalVideoName``` which identify the original video index item.

+> NOTE: By default, this skill will output the video contents to the storage account deployed as part of this ARM template so you may need to create a new data source as well.

 | Blob Json Property | Description |
 | ---- | ---- |
 | originalVideoEncodedMetadataPath | Safe Base 64 encoded path of the original video.
 This is often used as the primary key in the search index |